DC801/BM-Badge/README.md

 ## Overview

 MGS Natlang is a "natural" language meant to be easy to read and write.

-It consists of phrases that correlate to the shape of JSON required by the MGE encoder.
-It is not a genuine recursive language, but it is much more flexible and compact than writing the equivalent JSON.
+It consists of phrases that correlate to the shape of JSON required by the MGE encoder, plus QOL syntax like `if`/`else` and define-in-place dialogs.

 All .mgs files are turned into MGE JSON by the MGE encoder.
-And unlike script files and dialog files, you don't need to declare .mgs files in the game's `scenario.json`; all .mgs files inside `scenario_source_files` will be imported.
+Unlike script files and dialog files, you don't need to declare .mgs files in the game's `scenario.json`; all .mgs files inside `scenario_source_files` will be imported.

 ### Syntax Features

 1. White space agnostic.
 	- The syntax coloring might break if you are very creative with line breaks, but it should still parse correctly.
 2. Many strings can be unquoted or quoted freely.
-	- Double or single quotes are both fine.
+	- Double (`"`) or single (`'`) quotes are both fine.
 	- Anything with a space or any unusual character *must* be wrapped in quotes.
 3. Many words are optional, and can be included either to increase logical clarity or omitted to decrease word density.
 E.g. the following two patterns are equivalent phrases:
 	- `goto script scriptName`